 - If using a tissue to your nose or mouth, immediately dispose of the used tissue in a wastebasket and wash your hands.

-- Avoid sharing food, drink or utensils.
+- Avoid sharing food, drink, and utensils.

 The majority of individuals who contract flu viruses will not need to seek care from a health care provider unless pregnant or sick with an underlying chronic medical condition, such as diabetes, cancer, asthma, heart or lung problems, or a weakened immune system.
 If you are in a high-risk category, contact your health care provider.
-Students should call the BC Health Clinic at 718.951.5580.
+Students should call the Health Clinic at 718.951.5580.

 Faculty, staff, and students who are ill with flu should remain at home for at least 24 hours after being fever-free without the aid of medication such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) or other drugs that lower temperature.
 A mild lingering cough may occur, but barring any other flu symptoms, this cough should not prevent students from returning to class.